 - Allocate plenty of time for your visit!

-- The entrance to the Museum costs only 2 euros but it does close during siesta (between 2-4 pm) so plan around it if you want to have a look inside.
+- The entrance to the Museum costs only 2.50 euros (children 1 euro) but it does close during siesta (between 2 – 4 pm) so plan around it if you want to have a look inside.

 Our own experience: